hlavki/kallithea-ldap-sync/README.md

 ### License

 All source code is licensed under Apache License 2.0.
-Important note is that binary rule tree files (*.lem) are **NOT** licensed under Apache License 2.0 and can be used only for non-commercial projects.